BrunoMeloeSilva/MountFile/README.md

 |                                 .                                      |
 |                                 .                                      |

-OBS.: No arquivo de comandos o $N representa a posição do conteúdo na linha, no arquivo de variáveis, a contar a partir do 0.
+OBS.: No arquivo de comandos o $N representa a posição da coluna no arquivo de variáveis, a contar a partir do 0.

 Como saída teremos: